matsumotory/mruby-simplehttp/README.md

 # SimpleHttp Class for mruby
-refactored SimpleHttp using mruby-socket or mruby-uv and mruby-http
+refactored SimpleHttp using mruby-socket or mruby-uv

 original code is iij/mruby